thutasann/node-nest/nest-ecommerce/README.md

 In this section, A FullStack web app will be crafted with

-- Nestjs Microservices
+- Nestjs
+- Mongodb
+- Mongoose
-- Nextjs as a Frontend
+- Nextjs